xelemir/GruetteCloud/README.md

 ## 🚀 ToDo <a name = "todo"></a>

-- Use Flasks' socketio to update the chat in real time, instead of manually polling the server every 5 seconds
+- Use Flasks' socketio to update the chat in real time, instead of manually polling the server every 5 seconds.
-- Switch to TailwindCSS for more maintainable CSS code
+- Add a "forgot password" feature to GrütteID.
+- Introduce folders in GrütteStorage.
+- Remove difficult to maintain CSS from html tags and update stylesheet with better classes.
-- Host Google material icons locally, as the current implementation is not GDPR compliant
+- Host Google material icons locally.

 ## ✍️ Authors <a name = "authors"></a>